arulvadivelav/Vendor-management/README.md

 Update the __settings.py__ file with the necessary configuration parameters.

-udpate the database section of __vendor_manage/settings.py__ as per your local configuration
+update the database section of __vendor_manage/settings.py__ as per your local configuration

 ## Apply migrations
 ```python manage.py migrate```